Daniel Jamatia

 Daniel Jamatia is an Indian politician and member of the Communist Party of India (Marxist).
-Jamatia served as a member of the Tripura Legislative Assembly in the year 2008 to 2018 from the Ampinagar constituency in South Tripura district.
-In 2018 Tripura Legislative Assembly election Daniel was defeated by Indigenous Peoples Front of Tripura candidate Sindhu Chandra Jamatia.
+Jamatia served as a member of the Tripura Legislative Assembly from 2008 to 2018 from the Ampinagar constituency in South Tripura district.
+In 2018 Tripura Legislative Assembly election Daniel was defeated by the Indigenous Peoples Front of Tripura candidate Sindhu Chandra Jamatia.

 Political career

-He started his political career with the membership of Tribal Youth Federation.
-In 1994, he became a member of Communist Party of India (Marxist) and in 1995 he was nominated as A.D.C village chairman.
-At present day he served as a central committee member of Ganamukti Parishad.
+He began his political career by joining the Tribal Youth Federation.
+In 1994, he became a member of the Communist Party of India (Marxist) and in 1995 he was nominated as A.D.C village chairman.
+He currently serves as a Central Committee member of Ganamukti Parishad.